 Contextual offers are also given to applicants from areas with low progression to Higher Education, applicants who have spent time in care, or applicants who have completed a University of Bristol outreach programme.

 According to a recent report by The Sutton Trust, the University of Bristol is one of only a small number of competitive universities admitting students successfully from disadvantaged backgrounds.

-The report found that the university has over 60 per cent of courses for which offers made to students from lower participation neighbourhoods appear lower than those made to students from high participation neighbourhoods.
+It found that over 60 per cent of courses offer lower grade requirements for applicants from lower participation neighbourhoods than those from high participation neighbourhoods.
 This is significantly higher than any other university, as the University of York – which has the second highest per cent of courses giving lower offers – has around 25 per cent.

 Lucy Collins, head of UK recruitment at the university, said: ‘The University’s approach to contextual admissions has recently been described by the Sutton Trust as sector leading.
 We’re very proud of this and believe that key to the success of policy is the clarity that we are able to provide to applicants.

 ‘Recognising the context in which students have been taught and the challenges they may have overcome allows us to reach hundreds of brilliant students every year who might otherwise have been excluded from our programmes'

 ‘We make it as easy as possible, with a published list of eligible schools and colleges and a postcode checker, for students to see whether they are likely to receive a reduced offer.
 At the heart of our approach to contextual admissions is the belief that A Level grades alone do not always reflect potential.